Frequently Asked Questions (FAQs)

 What degree should I have to apply to the Max Planck School Matter to Life?
 We invite top students with backgrounds in physics, chemistry, biology, materials science or engineering (or a related sub-field) that are interested in applying physical science principles to the study of life.

 English is not my native language.
 Am I required to take an English language exam and provide proof of proficiency?
 Yes, solid knowledge of the English language is necessary for success in the program, which will be conducted entirely in English.
 An internationally-accepted language test will be required for non-native/mother tongue English speakers.
-Test scores are valid for five years from the application deadline (e.g. the test score is valid if taken after December 01, 2013 for a December 01, 2018 application deadline).
+Test scores are valid for two years from the application deadline (e.g. the test score is valid if taken after December 01, 2016 for a December 01, 2018 application deadline).
 Please note: The English languague test is required for admission to the program, but not for the application submission.
 If you cannot complete the test before applying, please indicate that it will be taken at a later date.
-The minimum score required for each accepted test are listed below:
+The accepted tests are listed below:

-- C1 Advanced/Cambridge Certificate in Advanced English (CAE): A minimum score of C.
+- C1 Advanced/Cambridge Certificate in Advanced English (CAE)

 Is the GRE required?
-Yes, the GRE general test is required.
+Yes, the GRE general test is required for all applicants.
+Applicants with a Bachelor of Science must also take the GRE subject test in one of the following subjects: Biology, Chemistry, Math, or Physics (this is not required for applicants with a Master of Science).
 The reportable history timeframe is valid per ETS regulations (see their website for more information).
-Please note: The GRE general test is required for admission to the program, but not for the application submission.
+Please note: The GRE tests are required for admission to the program, but not for the application submission.
 If you cannot complete the test before applying, please indicate that it will be taken at a later date.

 Can I apply even though I have not yet completed my current academic degree?
 Yes, you can apply with a current transcript and proof that you will complete your academic degree by the start of the program (e.g. September 2019 for applicants with a Bachelor’s degree).
 You must provide the final transcript and graduation certificate by the time of the start of the program.